 - In US, benefits are linked to the CPI.
 This is termed a cost of living adjustment (COLA) (COLA at Social Security Online) This cost of living adjustment could use a chain-weighted measure rather than current CPI.

 Chain Weighted Inflation Measure Gives Lower Rate

 Chain-weighted inflation measures tend to give a lower inflation rate than standard inflation rates.
 This is because if goods go up in price, you buy less of them.
 Therefore these more expensive goods automatically get a lower weighting.
 However, in the traditional measure of CPI, the weights are not changed (maybe once a year, in US weights were only updated every ten years, now every two years)

 In the US, the personal consumption expenditure deflator PCE is calculated using a chained Fisher index.
 The standard CPI is calculated using a Laspeyres style index.

 - It would mean benefits rise at a lower rate.

 - Some groups of people may have greater difficulty in substituting to cheaper goods.
 For example, if the price of bus fares rise, mobile adults may shift to using cars, but young or old people may be stuck with paying higher bus fares.

-- Some argue inflation currently underestimates living costs rather than over-estimating costs. eg. food prices excluded from core inflation measures.
-Using chain weighted measure could lead to fall in living costs.
+- Some argue inflation currently underestimates living costs rather than over-estimating costs. e.g. food prices excluded from core inflation measures.
+Using chain-weighted measure could lead to falling living costs.